How do we transform our painful experiences into a source of strength?

 After sharing my intense childhood experience, I'd like to offer you the first healing practice that I was drawn to early on: deep breathing.
 Reminding ourselves to breathe sounds like a cliché.
 Still, the steady movement of the diaphragm as we breathe consciously is incredibly calming to the nervous system.
 Our bodies and brains are flooded with nourishing oxygen and our racing thoughts are invited to slow down.

 I came to deep breathing as a singer in high school.
 Singing offers many emotional and physical benefits, but when you boil it down, singing is breathing.
-You take a lovely, deep breath, and as you exhale your vocal cords vibrate to turn the breath into sound.
+You take in a lovely, deep breath, and as you exhale your vocal cords vibrate to turn the breath into sound.

 This miracle starts with the diaphragm.
 A large muscle somewhat resembling a shallow, upside-down bowl, the diaphragm is located beneath the lungs.
 It extends to the front, back and sides of our body.